rbrglez/open-logic/doc/tutorials/OloFixTutorial.md

 compatible as described in [olo_fix_principles](../fix/olo_fix_principles.md).
 Note that a verilog example for the tutorial is provided in [Appendix C](#appendix-c-verilog-rtl-implementation)

 Like all other Open Logic entities, _olo_fix_ entities are documented.
-For the code given above refer t [olo_fix_sub](../fix/olo_fix_sub.md).
+For the code given above refer to [olo_fix_sub](../fix/olo_fix_sub.md).

 The _olo_fix_ entities used are fully pipelined.
 They can take one sample every clock cycle and as a result present the